Milad137/911Calls-Kaggle/README.md

 # 911 Calls Project
-Analyzing some 911 call data from Kaggle.
+Analyzing some 911 call data from Kaggle in Python, using Pandas, Plotly, Matplotlib, Seaborn.
 The data contains the following fields:

 * lat : String variable, Latitude
 * lng: String variable, Longitude